privisi/Java-Eclipse-Teaching/README.md

 Try to write this program using classes and methods.
 I will not tell you what classes or methods to make, so you will have to decide them yourself.

-The program should display grass like this:
+The program should display a garden with grass like this:
 ```
   .....
   .....